 These poets move you and I out of our comforts and into the mirror facing our shattered selves, peeling back our facades to reveal that buried spirit.
 Through their poetry we learn to see better, hear clearly and then set off on our own journey’s of seeking.

-And none of this is ever as simple as picking up a pen or sitting in front of a typewriter or computer to string some words.
+And none of this is ever as simple as picking up a pen, or sitting in front of a typewriter or computer to string some words together.
 This kind of poetry isn’t just about painting pretty pictures when a lot of ugly exists.
-It’s bare, unburdened, frightening with all its bleeding that sometimes it doesn’t seem like the poet could possibly live light through this.
+It’s bare, unburdened, frightening with all its bleeding that, sometimes, it doesn’t seem like the poet could possibly live light through this.
 Even the poets themselves might think they will lose it.
 This is why this poetry isn’t a luxury.

 “It is a vital necessity of our existence,” Audre writes.

 This edition, features selected poetry from our online edition, written by women.
 It is the “Poetry Potion way” of saluting women writers whose work inspires us.
 In South Africa, August is Woman’s Month and September is Heritage month.
 I hope that by looking at these poems and poets through the Audre Lorde lens, we can celebrate these women as well as ourselves.

 Woman, I celebrate you.